huyenbui117/COVID-19-Named-Entity-Recognition-for-Vietnamese/README.md

 ## Methods

-Use PhoBERT transformer to fine-tune for State-of-the-art performance
+We use PhoBERT - an improved version of RoBERTa to fine-tune for state-of-the-art performance

 ## Setup